Will Your New Hire Remote Employee Get Paid the Same as an In-Person Employee?

 A New Pay Dynamic

-When we think about compensation, we must realize that the days of simply basing pay on local levels alone are gone.
+When we think about both standard and remote employee compensation, we must realize that the days of simply basing pay on local levels alone are gone.
 While you might be able to set some income based on local data for some of your positions, the higher value and more portable the work becomes, the more you’ll need to look at national averages and blended pay as your new baseline.
 Ultimately, you need to think about the lifestyle the compensation can buy that employee.